 FAQs

-Q: How do I assist my client companies in finding a DOT qualified SAP?
+Q: How do I assist my client companies in finding a DOT or NRC qualified SAP or SAE?

 A: SRS offers its services as a complimentary resource for TPAs, MROs and EAPs to share with client companies as added value service.

-A: No. That is a personnel decision that the employer has the discretion to make, subject to collective bargaining agreements or other legal requirements.
+A: No. That is a personnel decision that the employer has the discretion to make, and may be subject to collective bargaining agreements or other legal requirements.

 A: Provide your Non-regulated client companies with added value service by using SRS as your substance abuse specialist referral source.

-A:.
-Payment for SAP evaluations and services is left for employers and employees to decide and may be governed by existing management-labor agreements and health care benefits.
+A: Payment for SAP evaluations and services is left for employers and employees to decide and may be governed by existing management-labor agreements.

 A: No. Because the split specimen exists to provide the employee with “due process” in the event that he or she desires to challenge the primary specimen’s results, only the employee can request that the split specimen be tested.